 It has been decided to calculate with a formula instead of an observed distribution because this option gives more flexibility with respect to the calculation of future emissions and future year of construction classes.
-In case of emission factors for the calculation of cargo fumes references are made to the protocol on this subject, drawn up within the framework of the EMS project (Bolt, 2003).
+In case of emission factors for the calculation of cargo fumes references are made to the protocol on this subject, drawn up within the framework of the EMS project (Bolt, 2003) and which was updated by the Buck et al. (2013).
 The resulting fuel consumption for inland navigation is shown in Table 5.1.